Australia's east coast battered by cyclone-like storm

 The destructive storm, which was sitting just off the coast just north of Sydney, whipped up giant seas that closed many beaches, including world-famous Bondi Beach.

-The wild weather closed Sydney Harbor to commercial shipping, forcing a cruise ship with some 2,500 passengers to wait off the coast, battered by big swells.
+The wild weather closed Sydney Harbour to commercial shipping, forcing a cruise ship with some 2,500 passengers to wait off the coast, battered by big swells.

 (Editing by Michael Perry)